 On January 14, Senegal’s Minister for Higher Education, Research and Innovation, Mary Teuw Niane, signed two agreements with the National Center for Space Studies of France (CNES) and the Ariane Group to step up collaboration between Senegal and France.

 The scope of the space cooperation covers technology transfer programs, joint satellites programs, education initiatives, specialist training and personnel exchanges.

-The cooperation partnership is expected to materialize in Senegal’s City of Knowledge with the establishment of satellite design and assembly centre for the development of small satellites.
+The partnership is expected to materialize in Senegal’s City of Knowledge with the establishment of a satellite design and assembly centre for the development of small satellites.
 The centre will help Senegalese newspace startups to competitively join the global satellite OEM value chain in the long run, as well as help the government with its space technology needs.